Skip to content

 import { FFBX } from '@fibbojs/3d'

-const fbx = new FFBX({
+const fbx = new FFBX(scene, {

 path: 'path/to/your/model.fbx',